MehmetOzaslan/ARM_64-Android-Memory-Benching-Tools/README.md

 ## Notes

-- The build directory is git-ignored
+- Binaries are statically linked with OpenMP.
-- Binaries are statically linked with OpenMP for portability
+- Default configuration uses 512-byte blocks of nontemporal or cached vector instructions.
+Note that nontemporal instructions are just a hardware hint and may not always be implemented.
+Just as a heads up there's also some other libraries that have these implemented.
-- Default configuration uses 3 threads, 512-byte blocks
+- The way core masks are set up currently only allows 8 cores.
+Note that this was built with the Snapdragon 865 in mind.
-- Affinity is automatically managed for optimal core placement
+- Write performance is suspiciously high, may be due to either caching effects / hw optimizations or writes not being properly committed.
+May need to write some tests to verify.